PyMySQL/mysqlclient/doc/user_guide.rst

       SSCursor (which uses ``mysql_use_result()``; with the latter you must ensure all the rows have been read before another query can be executed.
-It is further complicated by the addition of transactions, since transactions start when a cursor execute a query, but end when ``COMMIT`` or ``ROLLBACK`` is executed by the Connection object.
+It is further complicated by the addition of transactions, since transactions start when a cursor executes a query, but end when ``COMMIT`` or ``ROLLBACK`` is executed by the Connection object.
 Two threads simply cannot share a connection while a transaction is in progress, in addition to